Driving Too Slowly Contrary to Section 132 of the Highway Traffic Act | DK Legal Practice

 Driving Too Slowly Contrary to Section 132 of the Highway Traffic Act

-Is It Possible to Get a Ticket For Driving Too Slowly?
+Is It Possible to Get a Traffic Ticket For Driving Too Slow?

 Understanding the Charge of Driving Too Slowly Including the Applicable Penalties